benjaminirving/Mesh-Silhouette-Projection/README.md

 ***Installation***

-The c++ component needs to first be compiled for your os (Only tested on linux so far)
+The c++ component needs to first be compiled for your os and wrapped for python using swig.
+(Only tested on linux so far)

 - Requirements: swig